AlexxNica/closure-compiler-npm/README.md

 ### Configuration

-The compiler has a large number of flags.
-The best documentation for the flags can be found by running the `--help` command of the compiler.jar found inside the `node_modules/google-closure-compiler` folder:
+The compiler has a large number of flags, all of which you can see by running the compiler.jar file (inside `node_modules/google-closure-compiler` folder) with the `--help` command, like so:

 ```
 java -jar compiler.jar --help